 What is voltage optimisation?

-The average incoming electricity supply in the UK is 242V, and can sometimes exceed 250V.
-Compare this to the ‘optimum’ voltage required to run most modern electrical equipment – which falls between 210 and 220V – and it’s clear to see that there is an over-supply of electricity in the UK (meaning money is being wasted).
+For example, the average incoming electricity supply in the UK is 242V, and can sometimes exceed 250V.
+Compare this to the optimum voltage required to run most modern electrical equipment which falls between 210 and 220V and it’s clear to see that there is an oversupply of electricity in the UK.

-By installing a voltage optimiser, the incoming voltage would be reduced to around 220V, thus removing the over-supply of electricity and offering savings – both to the business, and to the environment.
+By installing a voltage optimisation unit, the incoming voltage would be reduced to around 220V, thus removing the oversupply of electricity and offering savings both to the business, and to the environment.

 How could I benefit from installing a voltage optimisation unit?

-As one of the UK’s most effective methods of saving money – and energy – a voltage optimisation unit could offer you savings of up to 18% on your annual energy bills.
+A voltage optimisation unit offers one of the UK’s most effective ways of reducing energy waste and costs, offering savings of up to 18% on your annual energy bills.